aloretocornidez/aloretocornidez/README.md

 - I like computers :computer:
 - I like photography :camera:
 - I like challenging myself :cookie:
 - i use arch btw

-## Future Plans
-never touch a computer again

 # Skills